 Create a player character

 Escoria is a framework optimized for 3rd person point and click adventure games.
-These type of games usually feature an animated character that can walk across a background graphic and interact with items.
+These types of games usually feature an animated character that can walk across a background graphic and interact with items.

 A character in Escoria is based on the node type ESCPlayer.

-Create a new folder in the characters folder for the new character.
+Create a new folder in the characters folder (be sure to create the folder if it doesn’t already exist) for the new character.
 We will call our character “Graham”.

-When we get to making your game more interactive later using the built-in ESC Scripting language, we need a way of identifying the character and the various items.
-ESC uses global ids for this.
-Set the global id for the character using the parameter Global id in the inspector panel:
+When we get to making our game more interactive later using the built-in ASHES scripting language, we need a way of identifying the character and the various items.
+ASHES uses global ids for this.
+Set the global id for the character using the parameter Global Id in the inspector panel:

 Adding a walkcycle

-When a character is moved across the screen, usually an animation is played to mimic the character walking.
+When a character moves across the screen, usually an animation is played to mimic the character walking.
 This is called a “walkcycle”.

-As Escoria can show mirrored animations, if your character looks the same on their right and left halves, you will not need animations showing them facing both left and right.
+As Escoria can show mirrored animations: If your character looks the same on their left and right halves, you will not need animations showing them facing both left and right.
 Escoria can mirror any sideways-facing animations (e.g. walking right, walking up and right, walking down and right) to make the opposite side’s equivalent.

 Start by copying the spritesheet image into the character folder.